rujxtastic/wasd/README.md

 - A and D rotate it (omni wheels were too expensive!).

 # Why does it do?
 In the keyboard universe, most improvements have already been done long ago.
 Matrices, LEDs and stenographers have been completed a million times over: so much so that the people are becoming bored and complacent.
 WASD came to me when I was discussing ideas with my friends.
 I already wanted to make a simple WASD when I had the idea to attach wheels to it and give it movement.
+And this baby was born.

 # PCB layout